kiriakos2004/ml_assign_Democritos/README.md

 number of attributes is 65.

 The code has been created with the use of python version 3.9.13.
 In order to recreate the same working enviroment (and to ensure trouble-free code execusion) it is advised to run under virtual enviroment that should be created with the use of requirements.txt

+ Two Machine Learning regression algorithms (SVR and GradientBoosting) were used in order to predict a ship's main engine fuel consumption (label = ).